Erjon-19/MKD_euklidis_algorithm/README.md

 ## MKD_euklidis_algorithm

-The simple code illustrates the method that mathematician Euclid use to find greatest common divisor(GCD) of two integers numbers.
+This simple code in C++ illustrates the method that mathematician Euclid use to find greatest common divisor(GCD) of two integers numbers.

 Mathematic definition:
 if a==b     return a